esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 Ask yourself:
 - Which elements of the page act like you'd expect?
-	- The navigation looks like it should and I can still easily y
+	- The navigation looks like it should and I can still easily use it.
+	-
 - What behavior or layout changes need to be made on each page?
+	- Some of the content on both home and about ends up outside the frame so I have to side scroll.
+Not ideal.

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)